 Hatchet by Gary Paulsen

 The basic plot is this: A teenage city boy named Brian Robeson crashes in the middle of the Canadian wilderness while flying in a bush plane.
 The pilot dies, and the boy lives.
 All alone in the wilderness, Brian must learn how to survive in the wild for 54 days with nothing but a hatchet.
-No real twists and turns, but the lessons a man can glean on survival and self-reliance are as enjoyable and instructive to boys as grown men.
+While the book is aimed at young adults, the lessons the book offers on survival and self-reliance are as enjoyable and instructive to boys as grown men.

 Tarzan of the Apes by Edgar Rice Burroughs